Berrylin J. Ferguson, MD

-As many of these symptoms may overlap with other nasal and sinus conditions, the time course, specific combination of your symptoms, and other tests may also help to determine the correct diagnosis for your problem.
-These items are addressed in the following sections.
+Since many of these symptoms may overlap with other nasal and sinus conditions, the timing, specific combination of symptoms, and other tests can often help to find the correct diagnosis for your problem.
+These items are discussed in the following sections.

 One to two weeks: